david-risney/CSP-Fiddler-Extension/README.md

 Content Security Policy rule collector extension for Fiddler.

 ## What's this?
-This is an extension for [Fiddler 4](http://www.telerik.com/fiddler) that helps you produce the minimal required set of [Content-Security-Policy](https://docs.webplatform.org/wiki/tutorials/content-security-policy) rules for web pages.
+This is an extension for [Fiddler4](http://www.telerik.com/fiddler) that helps you produce the minimal required set of [Content-Security-Policy](https://docs.webplatform.org/wiki/tutorials/content-security-policy) rules for web pages.
 Install the extension, turn it on, navigate to web pages, and view the CSP rules that the extension generates.

 ## Install
 Win+R, powershell.exe and enter the following into the PowerShell prompt: